AliceO2Group/simulation/docs/generators/generatorso2.md

 ## Generating using FIFOs

 FIFOs allow not to store data from generators and to feed them directly to o2-sim and they can be used either *manually*, by creating one and then feeding it as HepMC file to both your generator and the o2-sim script, or automatically via `GeneratorHepMC` using the `cmd` parameter.
-The use of the latter, instead of the former, is **highly encouraged** and three examples are provided in [O2](https://github.com/AliceO2Group/AliceO2/tree/dev/run/SimExamples) inside the `HepMC*` folders.
+The use of the latter, instead of the former, is **highly encouraged** and a few examples are provided in [O2](https://github.com/AliceO2Group/AliceO2/tree/dev/run/SimExamples) inside the `HepMC*` folders.
 This function spawns a simulation task using an external generator provided that this:
-- returns HepMC data in the stdout &rarr; this is the only real hard requirement
+- returns HepMC data either to a file or stdout &rarr; this is the only real hard requirement
 - accepts a `-s` flag to set the generation seed
 - has control of the number of events with a `-n` flag or different mechanism
 - has the possibility of setting the impact parameter (`-b` flag).

 These flags are automatically fed to the executable (or script) provided with `GeneratorFileOrCmd.cmd=<scriptname>`.
 In most generators these conditions are either available out of the box or they can be satisfied by creating a simple steering script.
-The only real stopper to run with this method is not having HepMC in the stdout, however the user must be careful what the other flags do in the provided generator because they could be interpreted in a different way and return unexpected results.
+The only real stopper to run with this method is not having HepMC in the stdout or redirected to a file, however the user must be careful what the other flags do in the provided generator because they could be interpreted in a different way and return unexpected results.
 In order not to provide an impact parameter limit `GeneratorFileOrCmd.bMaxSwitch=none` can be set in the configuration keys, which is useful because your generator might not be able to configure this option by default.
-An example command to run with automatically generated FIFOs is:
+An example command to run with automatically generated FIFOs with a generator printing data to stdout is:
 ```bash
 o2-sim -n 100 -g hepmc --seed 12345 --configKeyValues "GeneratorFileOrCmd.cmd=epos.sh -i <optnsFileName>;GeneratorFileOrCmd.bMaxSwitch=none;"
 ```
 where epos.sh is the steering script of EPOS4 which can be found [here](https://github.com/AliceO2Group/AliceO2/tree/dev/run/SimExamples/HepMC_EPOS4).
 The `-i` flag in the `cmd` parameter is mandatory in order to fetch the .optns file needed for the configuration of the generator: only the filename must be provided and the file (with `.optns` extension) must be available in the current working directory, otherwise the generation will not start.
 This is because paths are not supported in the original epos executable for the configuration file, however the epos.sh steering script can be preceded by a path (environment variables are allowed).
 More information are at the user disposal in the README files of each HepMC example folder.
+The generator spawning can be performed also using O2 external generators (discussed in the next paragraph) as done for EPOS4 in this [example](https://github.com/AliceO2Group/O2DPG/tree/master/MC/config/examples/epos4).
+This feature is very important because it allows us to run the HepMC based generators on hyperloop trains via on-the-fly events generation.
+In case your generator puts data on disk instead you need to specify the fifo filename in which the FIFO will be automatically created via the `GeneratorFileOrCmd.fileNames` parameter.
+A full example is available through the JETSCAPE generator [here](https://github.com/AliceO2Group/AliceO2/tree/dev/run/SimExamples/HepMC_JETSCAPE).

 ## External generators